Brand Name

 US Brand Name

 Apremilast is used to treat active psoriatic arthritis and oral ulcers caused by Behçet's disease.
-It is also used to treat plaque psoriasis in patients who will receive other medicines or phototherapy (light treatment).
+It is also used to treat plaque psoriasis in patients who may benefit from receiving phototherapy (ultraviolet light treatment) or other treatment.

 This medicine is available only with your doctor's prescription.